gsoft-inc/wl-squide/docs/guides/fetch-page-data.md

 # Fetch page data

+!!!warning
+Before going forward with this guide, make sure that you completed the [setup Mock Service Worker](./setup-msw.md) guide.
+!!!

-There are so various approaches to fetching data for pages.
+There are various approaches to fetching data for pages.
 At [Workleap](https://workleap.com/), our preference is usually to develop a dedicated endpoint per page, returning a denormalized document specifically tailored for that page.
 We rely on server state as our singular source of truth and leverage [React Query](https://tanstack.com/query/latest/) to manage data fetching and ensure our data remains up-to-date.

-While this approach works well, a few adjustments are necessary when transitioning from a monolithic application to a federated application.
+Although this approach works well, a few adjustments are necessary when transitioning from a monolithic application to a federated application.

-!!!warning
-Before going forward with this guide, make sure that you completed the [Setup Mock Service Worker](./setup-msw.md) guide.
-!!!

-## Setup React Query
+## Install React Query

-Let's start by adding React Query to a project.
-The following examples uses a local module, but the same could be done in a host application or a remote module.

-First, open a terminal at the root of the local module and install the following packages:
+First, open a terminal at the root of the module and install the following packages:

 +++ pnpm
 ```bash